netinupur/car-or-tree-with-Spark-DL/README.md

 ### Explanatory Data Analysis

-We've initially used sparkdl's imageIO to load images from S3 bucket.
+We have initially used sparkdl's `imageIO` to load images from S3 bucket.
 From the data, we were able to check the dimension of each images, which are as follows:

 ![](https://github.com/gwu-bigdata/2019-big-data-project-sparkles/blob/master/data/image-detection.PNG)

-However, because the original schema of the files made it hard for explanatory data analysis, just for this section, we've downloaded the validation dataset and read it into Spark.
+However, because the original schema of the files made it hard for explanatory data analysis, just for this section, we downloaded the validation dataset and read it into Spark.

 Firstly from importing the image label dataset, we were able to see that 41620 images were matched with 256,707 labels.
-This indicates that each images had several object labels within.
+This indicates that each image had several object labels within.
 After leaving just the necessary columns, Image ID and LabelName, we joined the dataset with actual names of the labels for better interpretability.
 Through the `.count()` function, we were able to see that there were 601 unique label names in the dataset.

 With the preprocessed dataset containing image ID and its matching label names, we went to do some explanatory data analysis to better understand the data.